DrDongSi/Neural-EM-Map/README.md

 ## Repository Contents

+The standalone Nerual EM Map modules are contained in the `neural_em_map` folder.

 The two main modules for creating and using the neural cryo-EM maps and density graphs are the files `neural_density_map.py` and `density_graph.py` respectively.
 These modules, as well as the classes and functions within them,